 RGGI applies to fossil fuel-fired electric generation units (EGUs) serving a generator of 25 megawatts (MW) or larger, an approach that was largely predicated on the availability of data under existing federal regulations.
-Generators of this size were selected because RGGI staff determined that units of that size in the participating states were responsible for approximately 95 percent of the electric generation sector's CO2 emissions.
+Generators of that size were selected because RGGI staff determined that units of that size were responsible for approximately 95 percent of the electric generation sector's CO2 emissions in the participating states.
 The initiative also defined the term "fossil fuel-fired" depending on a unit's inservice date.

-In order to establish a region-wide list of affected sources, RGGI states conducted an inventory of all electricity generating units, and compiled or calculated recent historical CO2 emissions from those units,
+In order to establish a region-wide list of affected sources, RGGI states conducted an inventory of all electricity generating units, and compiled or calculated recent historical CO2 emissions from those units, relying on established data sources.
+To fill in gaps in the inventory, the states revised the lists to add missing and remove exempt or duplicate units, used additional unit-level state data (where available),